-- Have a Ph.D., a tenure-track or tenured position, or be a professor emeritus, at a U.S. institution of higher education.
+- Have a Ph.D. and a tenure-track or tenured position, or be a professor emeritus, at a U.S. institution of higher education.

 - Have a current record of active research and publication in high-quality journals.

 There are no citizenship requirements.
 For-profit organizations may not apply.